 Insights

-In this article, I’ll be covering:
+In this article, we're covering:

-Are you a startup looking for a startup incubator or accelerator to join?
+Are you a startup looking for an accelerator to join?
 Check out our latest startup programs to find one that might be a fit for you!

 Note: At Tenity, we specialise in helping corporates innovate by collaborating with startups.
 Reach out to learn more about how we could help you.